CBP Responds to Hurricane Ian

 An Air and Marine Operations UH-60 air crew flew along the Florida coast to assess damage after Hurricane Ian made landfall on September 29, 2022.
-Video by Ozzy Trevino
+Photo by Ozzy Trevino

 |Date Taken: